Welton, East Riding of Yorkshire: Welton village and dale

 Welton village lies at the southern end of Welton dale; both village and valley have been long appreciated for their picturesque qualities.
 The Church of St Helen is at the centre of the village, with a defunct mill pond to the north and west.
 Most of the village's housing is of brick, predominantly red, some painted or rendered in with most buildings two storied, either Georgian or Victorian in style.

-Welton was recorded in the Doomsday survey of the 11th century as "Welleton", then a small village with 53 persons recorded and no church.
+Welton was recorded in Domesday Book in the 11th century as "Welleton", then a small village with 53 persons recorded and no church.
 The name derives from the old English wella (spring) and tūn meaning "farm by the spring(s)"; the area is the site of several springs, (see also gipseys) including St Annes Well in the grounds of the former Welton House.

 The name 'Welton with Melton', and sometimes 'Welton cum Melton' has been used to differentiate from other larger nearby towns called Welton, such as Welton, Lincolnshire.

 In 1519 the first recorded instance of an accidental fatal shooting in England was recorded at Welton.
 The highwayman Dick Turpin was charged with horse theft from Thomas Creasy at Welton in 1739 and later tried and hanged in York, in local legend he was arrested at the Green Dragon in Welton.

-Enclosure of the township was enabled by laws passed in 1752 and 1772.
+Enclosure of the township was enabled by the Welton Inclosure Act 1750 (24 Geo.
+2. c.
+22 Pr.), the Welton Inclosure Act 1771 (11 Geo.
+3. c.
+52 Pr.), and the Welton (Yorkshire) Inclosure Act 1772 (12 Geo.
+3. c.
+61 Pr.).
 The Williamson's, merchants of Hull undertook much of the tree plantation along the roads around Welton, and in Welton Dale.
 Welton Mill located at the northern edge of the village at the bottom of Welton dale was constructed in the late 1700s and early 1800s, and altered in 1861; it is a five-storey brick built building, with a breastshot water wheel of 35 ft diameter.
 Raikes mausoleum at the northern end of the dale close to Wauldby was built 1818.